Naruto Roll

 Use a peeler or mandoline

-• Starting with one side of the cucumber, cut thin slices by sliding the vegetable peeler down the shaft until you reach the center.
+• Starting on one side of the cucumber, slide the peeler down the length until you reach the center.

 Use a knife

-This technique is best for someone who has excellent knife skills in the kitchen or a lot of patience.
-With this technique, you end up with one sheet of thinly sliced cucumber and there is no need to layer slices.
-Since it is one sheet, you don’t need to use a bamboo mat to rolling the sushi.
+This technique is for someone with solid knife skills or a lot of patience.
+You end up with one continuous sheet of cucumber, so you do not need to layer strips or use a bamboo mat for rolling.

-• Starting with a sharp knife, peel the outer dark green skin of the cucumber.
+• Peel the outer dark green skin off the cucumber.

-• Then cut your cucumber in half into 3-4 inch chunks.
+• Cut the cucumber in half into 3-4 inch chunks.

-• Continue these small rocking cutting movements until you get to the center.
-You should be left with a long sheet that is 3-4 inches wide.
+• Continue until you reach the center.
+You should have a long sheet that is 3-4 inches wide.

 Make cucumber rings or boats

-• To make cucumber rings, cut the cucumber in half and carve out the seeds and most of the center of the cucumber, keeping about 1/2 cm of the flesh and the peel.
-Stuff your cucumber with avocado, salmon and cream cheese.
-Then cut into 1/2 inch thick pieces.
+• Cucumber rings: Cut the cucumber in half lengthwise and hollow out the seeds, keeping about 1/2 cm of flesh and the peel.
+Stuff with avocado, salmon, and cream cheese, then slice into 1/2 inch pieces.

 A plate of naruto rolls sushi wrapped in cucumber and filled with salmon and cream cheese.
 On the plate there is also a bowl of soy sauce, pickled ginger and green wasabi paste.